 Information on the upgrade process can be obtained from the Research Student Handbook.
 We will write to confirm your successful upgrade, if you require additional confirmation for the purposes of your sponsor please contact research-degrees (@gold.ac.uk).

 Completion status is a reduced fee status which assumes that you are in the 'writing up' phase of your programme.
 Qualification for completion status on a full-time basis will usually happen in year 4 if you are studying for a PhD, and in year 3 for an MPhil.
-If you are studying on a part-time basis, and started your programme prior to September 2013, eligibility for completion status will occur in years 6 and 7 if you are entering for the PhD examination and years 4 and 5 if you are entering for the MPhil examination.
-However, if you begun your programme from September 2013 onwards, eligibility for completion status occurs in years 7 and 8 for PhDs and years 5 and 6 for MPhils.
+If you are studying on a part-time basis and started your programme prior to September 2013, eligibility for completion status will occur in years 6 and 7 if you are entering for the PhD examination and years 4 and 5 if you are entering for the MPhil examination.
+However, if you have begun your programme from September 2013 onwards, eligibility for completion status occurs in years 7 and 8 for PhDs and years 5 and 6 for MPhils.

 Eligibility for the status is assessed with the following conditions: